 I think a lot about imagemaking these days because of the influence of social media.
 Maybe that’s a subject for a later post. 🙂

 I can’t believe it’s been about seven months since my last post!
 Where have I been?
 At work mostly.

-Last year our new parent company started their corporate reorganization.
-This required a lot of work from everyone.
-It’s been a constant flow of change for several months: schedules, deadlines, projects, staff, teams.
-For awhile, I couldn’t garner the energy to do anything else except work.
+Last year our company made some changes.
+For several months, we adjusted to new schedules, deadlines, teams, flows.
+For awhile, I couldn’t garner the energy to do anything outside of work.
 But now, I think we are settling back into a steady rhythm.

 I’ve been missing photography.
 It’s funny how much the act of focusing makes me happy.
 I enjoy sitting and taking in all the light and shadows and shapes.
 I enjoy composing in my head.
 I enjoy framing something boring and making it a little more interesting.
 I’m not great at it, but I enjoy the striving to be better.

 That’s been on my mind a lot these days.
 Striving to be better.

 So I am back.
 Still busy at my day job but determined to get back into my groove.

 The San Diego Zoo has a sister park, about 30 miles north, called Safari Park.
 It is where the zoo conducts conservation programs.
 Safari Park also offers several ways to experience its grounds.
 You can just walk around the park or take the tram, and see the animals as you would in a traditional zoo.
 Or you can take a truck ride into the main space and see some of the animals up close and personal.
 Or you can stay overnight in tents within the park and enjoy your evening meals while listening to animal specialists.
 All of these experiences are to help educate people about the animals and the importance of conservation, especially of endangered species.

 One of the perks of becoming a member of the San Diego Zoo is that you automatically are a member of the Safari Park, too.
 I enjoy visiting both.